Chris Terrill: Biography

 For seven months in 2021 Terrill was back on HMS Queen Elizabeth for her first operational deployment to the South China Sea.
 This was to film for a six part series for the BBC called “The Warship: Tour of Duty” shown on prime time BBC2 for the first time in January and February 2023.

 Terrill lectures widely on film making techniques – especially on working solo in the field.
 He holds regular workshops for young filmmakers.

+Sport

+A keen athlete Terrill has represented his county (Sussex) in athletics and rugby (he played his last competitive game of rugby for the Old Brightonians at the age of 70).
+He is also an enthusiastic boxer, squash player and cricketer.
+In 2024, without realising it, he broke the world record for completing a marathon on crutches after suffering a serious sports injury leading to a full hip replacement.
+Just a few months after surgery, and running on crutches to raise money for the Royal Navy and Royal Marines Charity, he completed the 2024 Brighton Marathon in 6hrs 11mins & 11 seconds beating the previous world record by 13 minutes.
+The record was eventually ratified by Guinness in Feb 2025.
+He is now running marathons again on two legs.